 Interestingly, the most variation was at the lowest funding tier.
 There was no clear winner in terms of the “top thing people wanted their investors to think.”
 The focus was a bit all over the place.
 Top answers were, in no particular order: ROI Opportunity, a Solid Team, Part of Something Big, Unique Technology, Transformative and Disruptive, and Unique Business Model.
 Another odd finding of this group: things like having an “Aha moment,” investor FOMO, and previous success were never cited as desired messages for investors.

 That’s great, you’re thinking, but what does all this mean?
 Glad you asked!
 For one thing, we hope this gave you some ideas about the current strengths and potential of your own company.
 What would you want to emphasize in a pitch?
 Think about your audience, their wants and needs, and how your company meets those needs.
-Overall, focusing on one or two important messages is the first critical step to ensuring that your pitch deck is effective.
+Overall, focusing on one or two important messages is the first critical step to ensuring that your pitch deck is effective and impressing investors.